AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-event-forwarding.md

 ## Prerequisites

-* A software license which includes event forwarding.
+* A software license that includes event forwarding.
 Event forwarding is a paid feature of Data Collection.
 Please contact your Adobe Account Team for more details.
-* Event forwarding enabled in your Experience Cloud organization.
+* Event forwarding is enabled in your Experience Cloud organization.
 * User permission for event forwarding.
 (In [Admin Console](https://adminconsole.adobe.com/), under the Adobe Experience Platform Launch product, permission items for[!UICONTROL Platforms] > [!UICONTROL Edge] and all [!UICONTROL Property Rights]).
 Once granted you should see [!UICONTROL Event Forwarding] in the left navigation of the Data Collection interface:
     ![Event Forwarding properties](assets/event-forwarding-menu.png)

-* Adobe Experience Platform Web or Mobile SDK configured to send data to Edge Network.
+* Adobe Experience Platform Web or Mobile SDK is configured to send data to Edge Network.
 You must have completed the following lessons of this tutorial:

   * Initial Configuration